-I am an Assistant Professor of Economics in the School of Economics, Business and Accounting at the University of São Paulo (FEA-USP) and lead researcher at LabPub.
+I am an Associate Professor of Economics in the School of Economics, Business and Accounting at the University of São Paulo (FEA-USP) and lead researcher at LabPub.

 Previously, I was a post-doctoral researcher at University of São Paulo (2018-2019) and Pontifical Catholic University of Rio de Janeiro (2016-2018), where I also earned my Doctorate in Economics in 2016.
 In 2014 I was a visiting scholar at Harvard Kennedy School of Government.
 You can find more detailed information about my professional activities in my [Lattes CV] or [Google Scholar profile].